self-approval

 Introduction

-For some repositories, the Pull Request have to be approved before it can be merged.
-And this GitHub App allows some whitelisted maintainers to self-approve their Pull Requests, so they can directly approve and merge their own Pull Requests.
+This GitHub App allows some whitelisted repository maintainers to self-approve their Pull Requests, so they can directly approve and merge their own Pull Requests.

-# Install dependencies
+Install dependencies

 npm install

-# Build the app
+Build the project

 npm run build